 Yesterday I finished Block 2 of Reach for the Stars, a lovely sampler quilt featured in Quilter’s Newsletter, with directions spaced over seven issues beginning with Oct./Nov.
 2013.
-The quilt, designed by Terry Krysan, features a center medallion surrounded by 14 blocks, all on point.
+The quilt, designed by Terri Krysan, features a center medallion surrounded by 14 blocks, all on point.

 I’ve already posted pictures of my Blocks 1 and 3 and the center medallion.
 To refresh your memory:

 The magazine’s cutting and piecing directions are abbreviated at best, so I am studying each block in advance, challenging myself to figure out how to cut the fabrics and piece the components in a way that will yield the most accurate final block measurements.

 Case in point: the hourglass blocks in the corner squares.

 Each corner block contains two squares — one green and one blue, in my version — and two hourglass blocks, each composed of two blue and two green triangles.
 The hourglass blocks are sewn to the squares, forming a 4″ finished square.
 Each hourglass block finishes at 2″ square.

 The magazine calls for the hourglass sections to be cut from 3-1/4″ squares.
 To be precise, four quarter-square triangles cut from one square.
 Do you have any idea how small these triangles would be and how difficult it would be to sew the bias edges together and press them without any distortion?
 I know I couldn’t do it.
 I press with a heavy hand and am sure I would wind up with wonky hourglass blocks.

 I hit upon the idea of cutting my hourglass blocks from 4-patches, “popping” the center seam open so the intersections would be nice and flat.
 Then I cut the 4-patches on the diagonal into 2½” squares: